TrueSource Home Specialties

 Helping you understand the ins and outs of cabinetry

 Cabinet options including door styles, wood types, finishes, mouldings and organization solutions gives you a wide range of possibilities to make your dream room come true.
 These choices can be overwhelming, though, if you don’t have a basic understanding of cabinets.
+Recognizing the differences between cabinet construction types, materials and quality will help you understand the wide price variance in the kitchen cabinet market.

 CABINET BOX CONSTRUCTION